Who is Hassan Nasrallah, shrewd strategist of Lebanese militant group Hezbollah?

-Who is Hassan Nasrallah, leader and strategist of Lebanese militant group Hezbollah?
+Who is Hassan Nasrallah?
+Hezbollah leader of Lebanese militant group killed in Israeli strike

-Hezbollah leader Hassan Nasrallah has been leading the group since 1992 turning it into Lebanon's most powerful force
+Hassan Nasrallah’s death would not only mark an enormous blow to Hezbollah, but also to Iran, whose Revolutionary Guards founded the group in 1982

 Your support helps us to tell the story